yuanqing/t/README.md

 oof
 ```

-The above command is equivalent to:
+The above command is equivalent to doing:

 ```
 $ javac Reverse.java && java Reverse < input/reverse1.in